peterdurham/code-boost/content/blog/next-js-setup/index.md

 ## Styles and CSS

 Next.js comes with all the standard methods for using CSS.

-#### CSS

-To use a `.css` stylesheet, add a standard import statement to the `_app.js` page component from earlier.
-These styles will get applied to every page, and it is important to only upload `.css` files here to avoid naming conflicts.
+For this tutorial, I will be using the CSS-in-JS solution.
+You can follow along or feel free to use whatever CSS method makes the most sense for your project.

 #### CSS-in-JS